+Another idea said to be under discussion is for NATO to command a multilateral force.
 The United States has had some discussions with NATO on whether the organization would take on Iraq as a fifth peacekeeping mission.
-However, on July 17, NATO secretary general George Robertson said the body had no plans for a greater role beyond providing logistical help to the Polish-led force in Iraq.
 On July 10, 2003, the Senate adopted an amendment, by a vote of 97-0, to a State Department authorization bill (S. 925) calling on the Administration to formally ask NATO to lead a peacekeeping force for Iraq.
 A related bill (H.R.
 2112) was introduced in the House on May 15, 2003.
+(For more information on this possibility, see CRS Report RL32068, An Enhanced European Role in Iraq?)

-Other countries have also agreed to provide funding for reconstruction.
+Other countries have agreed to provide funding for reconstruction.
 According to the June 30, 2003, report to Congress by the Administration, the following countries have made financial pledges for Iraq reconstruction: United Kingdom (\$177.1 million); Japan (\$101.8 million); Australia (\$60.5 million); UAE (\$47.6 million); Canada (\$41.2 million); Saudi Arabia (\$36.6 million); Spain (\$32.2 million); Kuwait (\$27.5 million); the European Commission (\$26.3 million); and Italy (\$22.4 million).
+A donors' conference is to be held in the coming weeks, although some countries are said to be reluctant to make new pledges until there is agreement on a new structure for foreign participation in Iraq.
+The Administration is reportedly hoping for \$10 billion in new contributions, but outside experts say pledges will likely come in well below that figure.

 U.N.
 Role in Post-War Iraq.
-Just after the fall of Saddam Hussein's regime, the United States and its European allies and other countries reached a measure of agreement on a U.N. role in post-war Iraq.
+Just after the fall of Saddam Hussein's regime, the United States and its European allies and other countries reached a measure of agreement on a modest U.N. role in post-war Iraq.
 Resolution 1483, which was adopted unanimously, provided for a U.N. special representative to coordinate the activities of U.N. personnel in Iraq and to help establish a successor government.
-The Secretary General subsequently (May 27, 2003) appointed Brazilian diplomat Sergio Vieira de Mello for that post.
+The Secretary General subsequently (May 27, 2003) appointed de Mello (see above) for that post.
 The resolution also gave the United Nations a monitoring role over the Development Fund for Iraq, a fund that will handle Iraq's oil revenues until there is a successor government.
-The resolution did not authorize a return to Iraq of U.N. weapons inspectors, although the resolution provides for deliberations on that issue.
+The resolution did not authorize a return to Iraq of U.N. weapons inspectors, although the resolution provided for deliberations on that issue.
 Some International Atomic Energy Agency inspectors returned to Iraq in June 2003 on a limited nuclear mission in Baghdad.

-As noted above, some countries are conditioning any contribution of peacekeeping troops to Iraq on a formal U.N. authorization, a step the Administration now appears to be weighing.
-On the other hand, the Washington Post reported on August 2, 2003, that the Administration did not want to agree to a U.N. resolution that dilutes its prerogatives in Iraq, particularly its authority in determining a new political structure.
-The World Bank, which visited Iraq in late July 2003, said it would resume lending to Iraq after it conducts national elections.
+Some countries criticized Resolution 1483 as providing for too limited a U.N. role in post-war Iraq and said that the United Nations, not the United States and Britain, should take the lead role in establishing a post-war governing structure for Iraq.
+The Administration opposed giving the United Nations the lead role in governance, partly on the grounds that the United Nations might facilitate the rise to power in Iraq of a government that is not to U.S. liking.
 On August 14, 2003, the U.N.
-Security Council adopted a compromise resolution.
-The Resolution, 1500, welcomed, but did not "endorse," the formation of the Governing Council, an apparent nod to U.S. requests.
+Security Council adopted a compromise resolution, Resolution 1500, that "welcomed," but did not "endorse," the formation of the Governing Council, an apparent nod to U.S. requests.
 The resolution also enhanced U.N. authority in Iraq somewhat by establishing a "U.N.
-Assistance Mission for Iraq," which is headed in Iraq by de Mello.
-The resolution did not formally authorize an international peacekeeping force for Iraq (Resolution 1483 already "calls on" governments to contribute forces for stabilization) and did not measurably dilute U.S. authority over post-war governance in Iraq.
+Assistance Mission for Iraq."
+The resolution did not formally authorize an international peacekeeping force for Iraq (Resolution 1483) already "calls on" governments to contribute forces for stabilization) and did not measurably dilute U.S. authority over post-war governance in Iraq.
 The resolution did not appear to meet the requirements of France and others for them to donate peacekeeping forces.